astral-sh/uv/docs/reference/cli.md

 The Python installation directory may be overridden with `$UV_PYTHON_INSTALL_DIR`.

-To instead view the directory uv installs Python executables into, use the `--bin` flag.
+To view the directory where uv installs Python executables instead, use the `--bin` flag.
+Note that Python executables are only installed when preview mode is enabled.

 <h3 class="cli-reference">Usage</h3>